hhundiwala/hierarchical-clustering/README.md

 #### Centroid Linkage:
 The distance considered here is, the distance between centroids of two clusters.

+### Implementation
+We use the concept of dynamic programming (memorisation technique) to achieve better time complexity.
+We will be maintaining the distance matrix which will maintain the distances between all the datapoints present.
+Thus, if we have "n" number of datapoints our distance matrix will be of order nxn.
+This matrix will be symmetric matrix.
+Since we want to merge the two closest datapoints, we will find the minimum distance and we will merge the 2 clusters updating the clusters distance from all other datapoints.
+We will reapeat the above step untill all the datapoints are under one cluster.

 For more detailed description of algorithm and code visit: http://harshhundiwala.com